Coofus/pomodoro_timer/README.md

-# pomodoro_timer
+# Pomodoro
-simple pomodoro timer
+A simple pomodoro timer for staying productive!